Whitmore Reans: Today

 Whitmore Reans has a shopping arcade which replaced some of the terraced housing called 'The Avion Centre', which has several shops.
 There is also a library, located just outside the Avion Centre.

 New Hampton Road East and New Hampton Road West (which form the boundary between the Park and St Peter's wards) are secondary roads, but form the main route through Whitmore Reans.
-At the junction of the New Hampton Roads with Hunter and Clifford streets are several more shops, including the Sugar & Spice Asian catering store, the WV6 Internet Cafe, Burns + Dudgon Ltd electricians, The Fish Inn fish and chip shop, Mittu Jewellers, Jhoots Pharmacy, K. Ram & Sons convenience store, P.H.
-Services (appliance repairs etc.) and a branch of the charity Samaritans.
-On the corner of Hunter Street and St. Andrews Close is the Pak Continental convenience store.
+At the junction of the New Hampton Roads with Hunter and Clifford streets are several more shops..

 In 2005, Wolverhampton City Council investigated the Farndale estate, built on land formerly occupied by the Courtaulds factory.
 It was discovered that soil in the gardens of a small number of properties were contaminated with high levels of carbon disulphide, a chemical used in the manufacture of rayon.
 As a result of the investigation, and work alongside Akzo Nobel (the company who bought out Courtaulds in 1998), four vacant terraced properties in Welbury Gardens were demolished.

-Public Houses

-Whitmore Reans has a good selection of public houses, some tucked away amongst the Victorian terraced streets.
-On Fawdry Street is The Stile Inn, a traditional Victorian corner pub, with a bowls green at the back.
-On Jackson Street / Craddock Street is a moderner pub, The Pegasus.
-On Newhampton Road East, near to the Avion Centre, is The Bagot Arms.
-On the corner of Sweetman Street and Riches Street is The Newhampton - another Victorian corner pub favoured by CAMRA members, with great ale selection and a bowls green (closed permanently early October 2018).
-Just up the road on Newhampton Road West is The Summer House, and on Waterloo Road near the Molineux is The Goal Post(renamed The Leaping Wolf in 2018).
-Also, though not strictly a pub, the Whitmore Reans Working Mens Club on Bitterne Drive.